 “Daddy’s talking about idols and graven images, but all I hear is blah, blah, blah.”

 And this is only page thirty-one of three hundred and ninety-nine pages.
-It’s rare that a book comes along that I get irritated if life gets in the way of my reading and I have to put the book down before I’ve finished reading the book.
+It’s rare that a book comes along that I get irritated if life gets in the way of my reading, and I have to put the book down before I’m ready to put the book down.
 This I Know is one of those rare books.
-It’s a must-read, and I strongly recommend This I Know to those who love to read, regardless of genre preference, as well as to those who don’t read as I am confident this book will turn you into a reader.
+It’s a must-read, and I give it my strongest recommendation to those who love to read, regardless of your genre preference, as well as to those who don’t read as I am confident this book will turn you into a reader.

-I would be remiss if I did not tell you that while This I Know was released in April of this year, the book is already a Delilah Book Club Selection.
-Eldonna also included a reading group guide at the end of her novel that is useful for book clubs and required reading in schools, which I believe in my heart will ultimately make it into the education system’s required reading, particularly for English majors.
+This I Know was released in April of 2018, the book is already a Delilah Book Club Selection.
+Edwards has also included a reading group guide at the end of her novel that is useful for book clubs and required reading in schools, which I believe in my heart will ultimately make it into the education system’s required reading, particularly for English majors.

 Have you ordered your copy of This I Know yet?
 Don’t wait, buy Edwards’ book today, you will gulp the book down just as I did, and will want to read it again.